 Defining the Most Suitable Niche for the Brand

 When a luxury brand enters the market, there should be a reasonably clear idea in terms of the characteristics and needs of the target market.
-In fact, to merely identify the customer as “luxury-minded” is not enough, for the product should serve a very precise purpose and be desired by an equally precise consumer.
+In fact, to merely identify the customer as “luxury-minded” is not enough.
+The product should serve a very precise purpose and be desired by an equally precise consumer.
 For this reason, researching the market is vital for the long-term success of a product or brand and not only will this provide information on the competition, but also evidence that the product is in demand.
 Furthermore, identifying a niche market will align the brand with customers who want or need the product in question.

 Indeed, defining a suitable niche will place the brand in a much smaller market and this will not only mean less competition but also a better chance of connecting with the right customers.
+With a well defined niche, the implementation of PR campaigns get even easier because it then becomes easy to narrow down on the journalists to contact for the campaign.

 Establishing a Marketing Strategy for Luxury Brands